zzaoen/RdmaAcceleratingRedis/README-en.md

 ## 1 Introduction

-There is a very simple to use and configure leader follower (master slave) replication because Master-Slave strategy is supported in Redis.
+There is a very simple to use and configure Master-Slave replication because Master-Slave strategy is supported in Redis.
 It is easy to enable Master-Slave mode in Redis service by specifying `SLAVEOF` in configuration file or run `SLAVEOF` command in the terminal.
 Table 1-1 shows the time consuming situation for building a different number of slaves for a Redis server with a 1GB image buffer.

 Table 1-1 Time consuming situation of building slaves